How To Replace Wood Staircase Spindles With Iron Balusters

 - Liquid Nails

-Removing the wood stair balusters was really fast and fun.
+Removing the old wooden balusters was really fast and fun.

-Run your reciprocating saw through the middle of each wood baluster.
-Some will fall out and others will need to be pulled out of place.
-Be sure to lift the bottom of the old wood balusters out to preserve the edge of the existing holes.
+Run your reciprocating saw carefully through the middle of each spindle.
+Some will fall out and others need a gentle wiggle.
+Be sure to lift the bottom of the old balusters out to preserve the edge of the existing holes.

-Pull out any nails left behind by the balusters with needle nose pliers.
+Pull out any nails left behind by the spindles with needle nose pliers.

-If you have existing holes, place one of your new iron balusters in the hole to make sure it's the right size. it should fit snuggly, but not too tight.
+If you have existing holes, clean out any leftover glue or debris and place one of your new iron balusters in the hole to make sure it's the right size. it should fit snuggly, but not too tight.

-Step 3 (optional): Update the staircase railing posts, and base rail (board under the balusters)
+Step 3 (optional): Refresh the staircase railing posts, and base rail (board under the balusters)

-We painted the wood stair rail and posts with a brush and used a 3 inch dense foam roller for the base rail being careful about our brush stroke marks.
+We used a paintbrush for the railing and posts and a 3 inch dense foam roller for the base rail to keep brush strokes minimal and the finish smooth.

 Tip: your first coat of paint can be decently thin.
 After that be sure to have enough paint on your brush to give a nice coat and the brush marks will even themselves out.
 Let each coat dry completely.
 Use a fine grit sand paper and lightly sand and clean your surface before the next coat of paint.